 If you look around, you’ll discover that most people spend their entire lives in fear.
-Many are plagued with the fear of loss, of rejection, of failure, some also have the fear of getting old, but this not what I’m talking about.
+Many are plagued with the fear of loss, of rejection, of failure, some also have a fear of getting old, but this is not what I’m talking about.
 I’ve observed there’s a fear that easily dwarfs all these put together.
 It may even be our biggest fear.

 And, no, I don’t think that the fear of death is the greatest fear, it may be the most inevitable but we don’t live our lives constantly worrying about death.
 Do we?
 Sooner or later, everyone accepts it.

-The base fear I’m alluding to is not instinctive, it’s not innate, we are not born with it, it’s something we learn, subtly, steadily, slowly.
+The base fear I’m alluding to is not instinctive, it’s not innate, we are not born with it, it’s something we learn, subtly, steadily and slowly.
 It is so powerful that over a period of time it becomes a part of our nature.
 If life was a language and each type of fear was a letter, the one I’m referring to would be the alphabet — it contains all other fears.

 Continue reading about the greatest fear.